Barbiepy/gitlabapi/README.md

-# Python
+# Nekor base Python project with Flake8 and git-hooks.

-Base template for Python project